 Line Item Codes

-Line Item Codes are the items and services you buy and sell.
-There are seven line item code record types.
-Each has specific characteristics and attributes and each functions differently within the system.
+Line item codes (LICs) are the items and services you buy and sell. aACE includes seven LIC record types.
+Each has specific characteristics, attributes, and functions within the system.

-- Items - Used for products you buy or sell (but not inventoried items or assembly items)
+- Items — Product you buy or sell (but not inventoried items or assembly items)

-- Inventoried Item - Used for products you track through inventory
+- Inventoried Item — Product you keep in stock and track quantities

-- Assembly Item - Used for products that require production
+- Assembly Item — Product that requires production

-- Time - Used for time-related line item codes (ex: design services, technical support, and product assembly time)
+- Time — Activities your team works on (ex: design services, technical support, and product assembly time)

-- Expense - Used for things you purchase and consume (ex: office supplies, out-of-pocket expenses like travel or taxi fare), and also for things you purchase and pass the cost on to your customer (ex: job supplies or special services)
+- Expense — Items you purchase and consume (ex: office supplies, out-of-pocket expenses like travel or taxi fare), and also for things you purchase and pass the cost on to your customer (ex: job supplies or special services)

-- Other - Used for things such as line item adjustments, order deposits, line item discounts, tax adjustments, etc.
+- Other — Miscellaneous uses such as line item adjustments, order deposits, line item discounts, tax adjustments, etc.

 Every source of revenue or cost throughout the system is assigned to a line item code.
 Each line item code record, in turn, is associated with both a revenue-side and cost-side general ledger accounting code.
 This allows users to assign the same line item code (ex: “Printing”) to both a Purchase and an Invoice.
 All the necessary accounting logic is completely transparent.